mikedaltonmtl/tinyapp/README.md

 The following files have been developed for the web site:

 * `express_server.js`: provides the web server functionality and also a pseudo 'back-end' database of objects.
-The configuration, helper functions, route handlers and listeners are contained within.
+The configuration, route handlers and listeners are contained within.

+* `helpers.js`: contains the helper functions called within the routes of the express_server.js module.

+### test

+* `helpersTest.js`: unit testing of the helper functions using Mocha and Chai.

-### Views
+### views

 * `urls_index.ejs`: shows a list of the current short URLs and their associated long URLs, with options to edit or delete these resources.